dejan2609/harshadranganathan.github.io/_posts/2021-08-09-externalized-configuration-approaches.md

 {% include donate.html %}
 {% include advertisement.html %}

+## AWS App Config

+1. Validator has syntactic and semantic checks using schema or lambda function

+2. Configuration can be stored in parameter store, ssm document, app config store or s3

+3. Supports deployment strategies such as growth factor, final bake time in mins, all-in-one,  canary

 Here we will compare the different configuration stores available with AWS AppConfig.

 | |AWS AppConfig hosted configuration store| S3|Parameter Store| Document store|